yashtazor/Deuphoria/README.md

 # Deuphoria
-This just contains the main game C# scripts.
+This repository just contains the main game C# scripts.

 This game was designed by **Yash Dekate, Ayanabha Jana, Soham Sarkar for Game Programming Course (CSE 3029)**.